KSoff6/Marketplace/README.md

 Marketplace

-A modern Marketplace application built with Vue.js on the frontend and Python on the backend.
+A modern Marketplace application built with React on the frontend and Python on the backend.
 The project aims to provide a scalable, modular, and user-friendly platform for buying and selling products online.

 Features